OfficeDev/office-js-docs-pr/docs/outlook/onmessagefromchanged-onappointmentfromchanged-events.md

 In addition to these characteristics, the following aspects also apply when an add-in activates on these events.

 - The `OnMessageFromChanged` event is only supported in message compose mode, while the `OnAppointmentFromChanged` event is only supported in appointment compose mode.
-- Only the `OnMessageFromChanged` event is supported in Outlook on Windows.
+- In Outlook on Windows, only the `OnMessageFromChanged` event is supported.
 - The `OnMessageFromChanged` and `OnAppointmentFromChanged` events only support Exchange accounts.
 In messages being composed, the Exchange account is selected from the **From** field dropdown list or manually entered in the field.
-In appointments being composed, the Exchange account is selected from the appointment organizer field dropdown list.

-  Non-Exchange accounts aren't supported.
-If a user switches to a non-supported account in the **From** field of a message, the Outlook client automatically clears out the signature set by the previously selected account.
+In appointments being composed, the Exchange account is selected from the organizer field dropdown list.
+If a user switches to a non-Exchange account in the **From** or organizer field, the Outlook client automatically clears out the signature set by the previously selected account.
 - Delegate and shared mailbox scenarios are supported.
-- When switching to another Exchange account in the **From** or appointment organizer field, the add-ins for the previously selected account, if any, are terminated, and the add-ins associated with the newly selected account are loaded before the `OnMessageFromChanged` or `OnAppointmentFromChanged` event is initiated.
+- When switching to another Exchange account in the **From** or organizer field, the add-ins for the previously selected account, if any, are terminated, and the add-ins associated with the newly selected account are loaded before the `OnMessageFromChanged` or `OnAppointmentFromChanged` event is initiated.
 - Email account aliases are supported.
-When an alias for the current account is selected in the **From** or appointment organizer field, the `OnMessageFromChanged` or `OnAppointmentFromChanged` event occurs without reloading the account's add-ins.
+When an alias for the current account is selected in the **From** or organizer field, the `OnMessageFromChanged` or `OnAppointmentFromChanged` event occurs without reloading the account's add-ins.
-- When the **From** or appointment organizer field dropdown list is opened by mistake or the same account that appears in the **From** or appointment organizer field is reselected, the `OnMessageFromChanged` or `OnAppointmentFromChanged` event occurs, but the account's add-ins aren't terminated or reloaded.
+- When the **From** or organizer field dropdown list is opened by mistake or the same account that appears in the **From** or organizer field is reselected, the `OnMessageFromChanged` or `OnAppointmentFromChanged` event occurs, but the account's add-ins aren't terminated or reloaded.

 ## See also